Msiavashi/LLM-Serving-System/README.md

 - `src/`: Core source code for sequence handling, performance metrics, and schedulers.
 - `tests/`: Unit and integration tests for the LLM Serving System.
 - `requirements.txt`: Dependency list.
+- `setup.sh`: Helper script to create a virtual environment and install dependencies.

 ## Contributing